HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

-The report is all about a counter-protest by health workers worried that their latest efforts to contain the SARS-CoV-2 virus may all be for naught given this resistance (reports say by Right-leaning Americans) to social distancing, quarantining, and even face masks.
+The report is all about a counter-protest by health workers who are worried that their latest efforts to contain the SARS-CoV-2 virus may all be for naught, given this resistance (reports say by Right-leaning Americans) to social distancing, quarantining, and even face masks.
 Simple insight would suspect that the healthcare workers are also worried about their own health should there be a spike in COVID-19 hospital cases.
 The health workers' counter-protest is well represented in all five photographs.

 The photographs also display the protesters themselves and what they purport to be all about.
 In all the photos they carry the American flag as their general symbol.
 However, while most of them aren't wearing face masks, some are.
 In the third photo above, a protester invokes the concept of "freedom" as one of the protest's basic reasons for its aversion to the anti-virus lockdown.

 In the first photograph, the woman "former nurse" in the picture holds a placard that alludes to one of the announced reasons for the protest, the economy, offering her argument against the narrow concern.
 Her argument is echoed by the counter-protesting ICU nurse's placard in photo #4, albeit with a debatable text.
 In that same first photo and in the second one, the male doctor's placard alludes to another word that has been touted by the protesters: rights.

 The fifth photo is almost a mockery of the protest.
 A row of counter-protesting nurses are there looking like health teachers demonstrating to the innocent how to social-distance and how to wear a face with a face mask.